BselfVCOrg/verademo/readme.md

 ## About the project

 Blab-a-Gag is a fairly simple forum type application which allows:
- - users to post a one-liner joke
+ - users to post a one-liner joke (think Dad-jokes)
  - users to follow the jokes of other users or not (listen or ignore)
  - users to comment on other users messages (heckle)